 To help organisations meet their net zero targets we have collected a library of hundreds of free practical tools for businesses, policy makers and organisations of every size and across every sector.
-Below you will find tools for measuring your carbon footprint and greenhouse gas emissions, refining your climate justice approach, reducing your own emissions and the emissions in your supply chain, identifying quality offset projects, reporting progress, forming partnerships and more.
+The library includes tools for measuring greenhouse gas emissions, developing net zero strategies, refining climate justice approaches to net zero, reducing emissions and supply chain emissions, identifying quality offset projects, reporting progress, forming partnerships and more.
 We have versions of the tool library available on the SME Climate Hub, the BCorp Climate Collective and the Race to Zero. *We have attempted to contact all tool providers but if you would like us to remove your tool from our library please don’t hesitate to get in touch.
-And for any additional questions about the tool library you can reach us at: email@example.com.
+And for any additional questions about the tool library you can reach us at: firstname.lastname@example.org.

 How to use the Tool library (Click to expand):